shawntoffel/scripts/README.md

 # scripts

-Collection of convienience scripts for things I've had to do more than once
+Collection of convenience scripts for things I've had to do more than once